Creative Living

 The hardest thing to do, which should be the easiest thing, is to live your life- not one that others deem to be appropriate to their eyes, ears, and personal beliefs.
 Many opportunities to live are passed up because so many people are afraid.
 What are your deep desires and what fears surface when you even think of the possibility of pursuing them?

-How about you go against the grain of convention, culture, (fill in your blank) and think (and repeat when necessary)…
+How about you go against the grain of convention, culture, (fill in your blank) and think/repeat when necessary…

 “While they’re busy talking, I’m too busy LIVING.”

-Choose to be an example of a convivial woman who is living according to her beliefs and values- ones she has gathered from her own life’s experience and not a book, or someone else’s cookie cutter visual presentation.
+Choose to be an example of someone who is living according to their own beliefs and values- ones gathered from your own life’s experience.

 TweetDo You Speak Convivial Code Language?